Thailand & Laos Explorer

 - Breakfast every day

-- Eight lunches: one in a Hmong village; one during a Lanna cookery class; one at a community development restaurant; two during the Mekong cruise; one in the Luang Prabang botanical gardens; one at the elephant camp; a traditional Sin Dat barbecue.
+- Eight lunches: one in a Hmong village; one during a Lanna cookery class; one at a community development restaurant; three during the Mekong cruise; one at the elephant camp; a traditional Sin Dat barbecue.

-- Seven half-day experiences; Chiang Mai’s temples & minority villages; walking tour of Chiang Mai; Lanna cookery class; tour of Chiang Rai; elephants at MandaLao; Kuang Si Falls and the buffalo dairy farm; walk to historical Phathok cave
+- Six half-day experiences; Chiang Mai’s temples & minority villages; walking tour of Chiang Mai; Lanna cookery class; tour of Chiang Rai; elephants at MandaLao; Kuang Si Falls and the buffalo dairy farm

 - One evening experience: petanque and a Sin Dat barbecue

-- Two-day, one-night cruise from The Thai border to Luang Prabang
+- Four-day, three-night cruise from The Thai border to Luang Prabang

 - All entrance fees to sites included in guided experiences